 9. Access to Education Records.
 District officials shall allow the SRO to inspect and copy any public records maintained by the school and is permissible by law.
 For purposes of access to student records, the SRO is considered a "school official" under the Family Educational Rights and Privacy Act ("FERPA") and may be provided students' personally identifiable information on an as-needed basis to carry out SRO duties for legitimate educational purposes.
 Such information shall only be used by the SRO for the purposes for which the disclosure was made, and to promote school safety and the physical security of students.
 The SRO may not disclose personally identifiable information obtained from students records, without prior consent, to others, including other law enforcement officers who are not acting in the capacity as school officials, unless the disclosure fits within one of the exceptions to consent under FERPA.
 The SRO will have independent access to student names and directory information though the District's student information system.
-The SRO may request student discipline records and
+The SRO may request student discipline records and student health records from a District administrator for legitimate educational purposes.

-- student health records from a District administrator for legitimate educational purposes. - 10.
-Insurance.
+- 10. Insurance.
 Prior to commencing services under this Agreement, the District and the shall provide each other with proof of insurance coverage for this Agreement.
 The Town, at its expense, agrees to procure and maintain a policy of Police Professional Liability insurance in an amount of One Million Dollars (\$1,000,000), single limit, against claims for bodily injury, death and property damage, and Commercial General Liability Insurance in an amount of One Million Dollars (\$1,000,000), single limit, against claims of bodily injury, death and property damage occurring in connection with the performance of this Agreement.
 The Town must name the District as an additional insured and will provide the District with a certificate evidencing this insurance coverage.
+The District, at its expense, agrees to procure and maintain a policy of General Liability Insurance in an amount of One Million Dollars (\$1.000,000.00), single limit, against claims of bodily injury, death and property damage occurring this insurance coverage.
 The District, at its expense, agrees to procure and maintain a policy of General Liability Insurance in an amount of One Million Dollars (\$1.000,000.00), single limit, against claims of bodily injury, death and property damage occurring in connection with the performance of this Agreement.
-The District must name the Town as an additional insure and will provide the Town with a certificate evidencing this insurance coverage. - 11.
+The District must name the Town as an additional insure and will provide the Town with a certificate evidencing this insurance - 11.
 Indemnity.
 The District covenants and agrees to indemnify and save harmless the Town, its Board, Officers, Employees, and Agents from and against any and all claims, actions, damages, liability, loss, and expense, including attorney's fees, arising from or out of any occurrence in or upon the District's premises, which is caused wholly, or in part, by any act or omission of the District, its Officers, Employees, and/or Agents, in the performance of this Agreement.